 Instructions

-- Combine cranberries, water, maple syrup, orange juice, orange zest, cinnamon, and salt in a medium saucepan.
+- Combine cranberries, water, sugar, cinnamon, and salt in a medium saucepan.

 - Cook on medium heat for about 15 minutes, until the cranberries start to pop and get soft, stirring frequently.